osofem/bigarith.js/documentation/modulus.md

 ### Return value
 #### method function - {BigArith}
-The reminder of the division of the value of the BigArith object as the dividend and parameter n as the divisor.
+The remainder of the division of the value of the BigArith object as the dividend and parameter n as the divisor.
 If the divisor (i.e. parameter `n`) is zero, NaN is returned.

 #### static method function - {BigArith}
-The reminder of the division of parameter `a` as the dividend and parameter `b` as the divisor.
+The remainder of the division of parameter `a` as the dividend and parameter `b` as the divisor.
 If the divisor (i.e. parameter `b`) is zero, NaN is returned.

-##### Description
+### Description
 There are two functions which could be used, the *method function*, and the *static method function*.
-The method function takes one parameter and returns the reminder of the division of the value of the BigArith object and parameter `n`.
+The method function takes one parameter and returns the remainder of the division of the value of the BigArith object and parameter `n`.
 If the divisor (i.e. parameter `n`) is zero, NaN is returned.

-The static method function takes two parameters and returns the reminder of the division between parameter `a` and `b`.
+The static method function takes two parameters and returns the remainder of the division between parameter `a` and `b`.
 If the divisor (i.e. parameter `n`) is zero, NaN is returned.

 If any of the divisor or the dividend evaluate to NaN, NaN is returned.